BuckRogers1965/Physics-Unit-Coordinate-System/docs/Why_Planck_time_is_scaled_exactly_the_way_it_is.md

 *  1/kg unit scaling and that is $\frac {1}{Hz_{kg}}$, where $Hz_{kg}$ is the \frac{m}{f} ratio in the defintion of $h = \frac{m}{f} \cdot c^2$
 *  $t_P^2$ is the remaining time scale that is left in G if you remove the length and mass scaling.

 The constants act as unit scaling in SI formulas.
 Constants encode these natural unit scales of different unit of measure.
-G specifically encodes the planck time scale.
+G specifically encodes the Planck time scale.
 And that is all the constants do.